LivestockManagement/WebApiGarden/README.md

 - Additional versioning considerations.
 - IHttpActionResult
 	* Packaging up common results that are returned across a variety of controls.
 An alternative to HttpResponseMessage.
+	* Easier to test.
+- Simplified CORS support, something that is becoming more and more important.

 Authentication vs Authorisation